ahuxford/NekML/README.md

 ```
 where X corresponds to the specific Python 3 version you have installed.
 An example editted makenek file for use with Python 3.6 is located within NekML's 'files' directory.

-3. Copy the forpy_mod.F90 file from NekML's 'files' directory to your local Nek5000 installation's 'core/3rd_party' directory.
+3. Copy the *forpy_mod.F90* file from NekML's 'files' directory to your local Nek5000 installation's 'core/3rd_party' directory.

-4. Whenever using NekML, a copy of the provided "makefile_usr.inc" file located in NekML's 'files' directory must be in the directory you want to run Nek5000 in.
-For example, 'examples/save_h5py' contains the "makefile_usr.inc".
+4. Whenever using NekML, a copy of the provided *makefile_usr.inc* file that is located in NekML's 'files' directory  and a copy of the directory 'NekML_PyMods' must both be in the directory you want to run Nek5000 in.
+For example, 'examples/save_h5py' contains *makefile_usr.inc* and 'NekML_PyMods'.

 5. When you run "makenek" you may need to run it up to 3 times (i.e. run make clean, makenek, makenek, makenek) to complete the compilation of Nek5000 with NekML.
 There's a compilation bug that's a minor inconvenience.